sixeight7/VController/README.md

 # VController v1
 Dedicated MIDI controller for Boss GP-10  / Roland GR-55 and Roland VG-99

-This version has been outdated by the VController v2: https://github.com/sixeight7/VController_v2
+This version has been outdated by the VController version 3: https://github.com/VController_v3 There is also a VController v2: https://github.com/sixeight7/VController_v2

 # Features
 * Patch selection - view of patch names for all three devices.